 The diagram below shows how Project A iterates Project B using a list of files.
 It runs Project B three times — once per each file name in column [File Name].
 Project B has a parameter named Param1.
 This parameter is assigned by Project A when it runs Project B.

-Most frequently, iterations are run for lists of files, or lists of dates.
+Most frequently, iterations are performed against a list of files, or a list of dates.
 Such lists can be generated using transformation "Calendar" (generates a sequence of dates) or transformation "List of files" (generates a list of files in a folder).
 Alternatively, they can be imported from a database or a text file.